-That doesn’t mean I’d never discount or waive my fee if the project is something I feel strongly about and is a genuinely unique opportunity, so if you are unable to pay a reasonable fee, but you have valid and compelling reasons why, then please let me know.
-I may choose to involve myself with the project if I’m able to without it interfering with my paid work, but please don’t come to me expecting I will work for no pay and please don’t be offended if I turn down an opportunity to work with you because you don’t have the budget to pay me.
+That doesn’t mean I’d never discount or waive my fee if the project is something I feel strongly about and is a genuinely unique opportunity, so if you are unable to pay a reasonable fee and have valid and compelling reasons why, then please let me know.
+I may choose to involve myself with the project if I’m able to without it interfering with my paid work, but please:

-I may take a wee bit of persuading to accept commissions that are wholly or partially funded by grants.
-I’ve found that clients who aren’t spending their own hard-earned cash are often less invested in their project, which can have negative a knock-on effect on my other clients.
+I am unlikely to accept commissions that are wholly or partially funded by grants.
+In my experience, I’ve found that clients who aren’t spending their own hard-earned cash are often less invested in their project, which can have negative a knock-on effect on my other clients.

-I believe that speculative work (where a designer is asked to work as part of a ‘competition’, where only the ‘winner’ is compensated for their work) has its place with very junior, aspiring designers/developers, but as an experienced professional I work with others—not in competition with them—and require a deposit to be paid before I can begin any work.
+I believe that speculative work (where a designer is asked to work as part of a ‘competition’, where only the ‘winner’ is compensated for their work) can have a place for aspiring designers/developers, but as an experienced professional I work with others, not in competition with them, and require a deposit to be paid before I can begin any work.

 I draw up a contract for every job I undertake.
-My contracts are in plain English—as little legalese as I can get away with!—and ensure there will be no misunderstandings.
-They cover, among other things, what materials you’ll give me so that I can do the job for you, a breakdown of the job itself, payment terms and details copyright ownership.
+My contracts are in plain English (as little legalese as I can get away with!) and ensure there will be no misunderstandings.
+They cover, among other things, what materials you’ll give me so that I can do the job for you, a breakdown of the job itself, payment terms and details of copyright ownership.

-Once we have agreed a document and you’ve signed it and sent it back we’re nearly ready to book a block of time in my diary!
+Once we have agreed the project scope and price, and we’ve both signed it, we’re nearly ready to book a block of time in my diary!
 Just one more thing…

-As I’ve already mentioned, I require a deposit for every piece of work I undertake, large or small.
-This is typically 50% of the estimated project cost or a week’s time in advance (depending on how we’ve agreed to work).
+I require a deposit for every piece of work I undertake, large or small.
+This is typically 50% of the estimated project cost or a block of time in advance.

 Once the deposit has cleared in my account and the contract has been signed, we’re ready to go!